 Currently, there are clever applications that can be installed to help protect your server and your website security.
 These are called Web Application Firewalls (WAF) which oversee data transmission and analyse whether it is secure or not.
 If it is dangerous traffic, the firewall can screen it and remove it so it doesn’t harm any of your work.
 Genius!

-These steps to make your website more secure are just like the ways you make sure no one can break into your house.
+Follow these website security tips to make your website more secure.
+Just like the way you make sure no one can break into your house, website security should be no different.
 A door, a lock, a chain, a burglar alarm, they all contribute in making your home safe and secure, so why not treat your website in the same way?
-Take these little steps to stop hackers and improve your security!
+Take these little steps to stop hackers and answer the evermore important question of how to increase website security!

-If you want to talk to our experts about what we can do for your business and what support we can offer you, contact us on 01284 706842 – firstname.lastname@example.org.
+If you want to talk to our experts about what we can do for your business and what support we can offer you, contact us on 01473 934050 or email email@example.com.